RDOToole89/RDOToole89/README.md

 I have always had a strong affinity towards technology and computers and after a few months of self-study I decided to pull the trigger and join the Codaisseur Coding Academy to speed up my learning process.
 Now as a graduate, I am currently actively looking for an opportunity where I can continue to become a better developer.

-I love to code and am looking forward to working, learning and growing as a developer.

-I am excited to be on this journey. 🚀

 💬 Feel free to reach out to me on [LinkedIn](https://www.linkedin.com/in/roibinotoole/)<br/>

 ### Languages and Tools: